naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

 Getting Ready for the First Trial
 ---------------------------------

-Now that we've downloaded everything we need and have oriented ourselves, we'll get set up for our first trial and then conduct that trial.
-Take a moment to verify the integrity of all of the electrical connections on your device.
-Also, make sure that your battery is plugged in and that the power is off.
+Now that you've downloaded everything you need and have oriented yourself, you'll get set up and conduct the first trial.
+First, make sure that your battery is plugged in and that **the power is off**.
+Once this is confirmed, take a moment to verify the integrity of all of the electrical connections on your device.

 .. raw:: html